nhungdanga7k50/racingCar/README.md

 {

-  This game can be runned on visual studio, codeblock, and other apps but the best is still visual studio.
+  This game can be runned on visual studio, codeblock, and other apps but you should use visual studio.

   It was written in c++ language and used SDL2.